 Collagen, a type of protein taken in powder form that helps to maintain skin’s elasticity.

 Of course, drinking lots of water is key, too.
-Carry around a big water bottle to remind yourself to drink up.
+Carry around a big water bottle to remind yourself to stay hydrated.

-Foods and supplements that are good for your skin can contribute to overall health in lots of other ways—and they taste great, too!
+Foods and supplements that are good for your skin can contribute to overall well-being and help you to own your health—plus they taste great, too!
 For example, collagen supports healthy joints and gut function, while vitamins E and C are important for circulation and immune defenses.

 Which foods should you include in your summer skin care routine?
 Focus on "eating the rainbow" to obtain plenty of antioxidants, as well as healthy fats and enough protein from foods such as leafy greens, broccoli, onions, bell peppers, berries, garlic, citrus fruits including oranges, kiwi, nuts, seeds, avocado, fish, and spices such as turmeric and ginger.